MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/developer-tools.md

 Also make sure the view does not reference a table that does not exist in the non-working company/ database.

 4. This error will also surface if there is a period in the (.) in the Source filename.

-Example the user was saving the file as FILE.11.23.23 - if you change the period to underscores or remove it, then the integration works.
+   Example: The user was saving the file as FILE.11.23.23 - if you change the period to underscores or remove it, then the integration works.
 Make sure you have the VIEW for file extensions on in file explorer so this is easy to identify.

 #### Error when reviewing log files for Integration Manager - The Microsoft.ACE.OLEDB.12.0 Provider is not registered on the local machine